-A. In the Bible the word “Rejoice” appears about 14 times.
-But I selected Thessalonians 5:16-18 for a reason.
-In this verse Paul commands the church of Thessalonica to rejoice while she was in the middle of a severe wave of persecution.
-Paul’s words may sound blunt but actually it’s not.
+A. In the Bible, the word “Rejoice” appears about 14 times.
+But I selected 1 Thessalonians 5:16-18 for a reason.
+In this verse, Paul commands the church of Thessalonica to rejoice while she was in the middle of a severe wave of persecution.
+Paul’s words may sound blunt but actually, it’s not.

-B. Paul is speaking about joy not happiness.
-Happiness is circumstantial and an emotion which we can’t control.
+B. Paul is speaking about joy, not happiness.
+Happiness is circumstantial and an emotion that we can’t control.
 We will be spontaneously happy when our circumstances are good but will be spontaneously miserable when the circumstances are not.

-C. Rejoicing in the other hand isn’t a spontaneous emotion but an intentional act of faith.
+C. Rejoicing, on the other hand, isn’t a spontaneous emotion but an intentional act of faith.
 Habakkuk 3:17 teaches us that rejoicing is a decision we make.
-It’s the first ingredient for a life of thanks living.
+It’s the first ingredient for a life of thanks-living.

-A. Paul then advises the Christians in Thessalonica to pray without ceasing.
-Paul stresses it so much because prayer is the heavenly fuel that keeps the afore said flame of joy burning even in times of trials.
+A. Paul then advises the Christians in the church of Thessalonica to pray without ceasing.
+Paul stresses it so much because prayer is the heavenly fuel that keeps the aforesaid flame of joy burning even in times of trials.

-A. In the Bible men of influence were also men who thanked God verbally, even when in despair.
-Job thanked God when everything was lost, Jesus thanked the Father before He fed 5000 people in the middle of nowhere.
+A. In the Bible men of influence were also men who thanked God verbally or literally, even when in despair.
+Job thanked God when everything was lost, Jesus thanked the Father before He fed 5,000 people in the middle of nowhere.
 Paul and Silas thanked and praised God from inside a prison cell in Philippi.

 B. We meet such men outside the Bible also.
 St. Ignatius of Loyola has prayed he may become agreeable bread to the Lord while he was being devoured alive by Lions.
 John Hus while being burnt alive at the stake has prayed that God will have mercy upon him.

-C. Finally I want to conclude by telling why we need to give thanks in everything.
+C. Finally, I want to conclude by telling why we need to give thanks for everything.
 The answer is in Philippians 4:7.
-Thanksgiving immunes our hearts and minds in Christ Jesus against circumstances which also nourishes our faith.
+Thanksgiving immunes our hearts and minds in Christ Jesus against circumstances that also nourish our faith.

-Even as I bring this sermon to a close let us close our eyes, bow down our heads and make a fresh commitment for leading a life that gives thanks unto the Lord marked by a life of rejoicing, nonstop prayer, and thanksgiving verbally as well as literally.
+Even as I bring this sermon to a close let us close our eyes, bow down our heads and make a fresh commitment to leading a life that gives thanks unto the Lord marked by a life of rejoicing, nonstop prayer, and thanksgiving verbally as well as literally.